 Fig: AIS receiver circuit

 In his workshop series, Andreas Koritnik has a project for a NMEA0183 to NMEA2000 AIS Gateway created for the ESP32.
 Originally, the AIS-NMEA0183 telegrams were read in via an RS422 interface.
 In our case, the transmit output pin 9 of the GNS5851 is connected to the serial receive pin GPIO16 of the ESP32.
 The software can then also be used for the GNS5851.
-Like the finished one Binary file for the GNS5851 is loaded into the ESP32 is described in detail on the project page.
+Like the finished one Binary file for the GNS5851 Loaded into the ESP32 is described in detail on the project page.

 Udo also kindly provided CAD files for a case that you can see in the zip file finds.